Simple Gibbs Sampler Example

 NumericMatrix mat(N, 2);

-RNGScope scope; // Initialize Random number generator
+RNGScope scope; // Initialize Random number generator.
+Not needed when Attributes used.

 // The rest of the code follows the R version